cdbharath/impedance-control-exoskeleton/README.md

-# exo-skeleton-fyp
+# Upper Arm Exoskeleton

-A design of exoskeleton for arm assistance
+Design and control of an exoskeleton for arm assistance